 There is only one entrance to La Talega: it is paved and surrounded by corn crops and a few houses.
 At the end of the main street is a colossal construction project—the community church.
 So far it has cost about 8 million pesos, and is an important project.
 It has received a commendation from the archbishop for the community’s dedication and progress in the project.

-There, between beams, wires, and workers, Don Rutilio Hernández, who lives in the temple, and whose ancestors built the first church, welcomed Atención.
+There, between beams, wires, and workers, Don Rutilio Hernández, whose ancestors built the first church, welcomed Atención.
 He shared that the idea of building a new church had existed for ten years, but it was difficult for community members to agree on how to proceed.
 Finally, this year, the migrants agreed to contribute amounts ranging from US$20-100 per week to construct the temple, with the intention of building the most important religious center and place of gathering in the area, possibly becoming a parish.

 The municipal administration has paid for the construction labor, work that has been fulfilled by community members.
 Although there is still no date set for completion, 50 percent has been done.
 The expectation is that by December the building will be at frame stage, with most of the structure and infrastructure complete.
 Antonio and Pamela Rangel, the architects hired by the community, described the project as having a main nave, bell tower, baptistery, chapel of forgiveness, two multipurpose rooms, and a main altar.
 It will also have a sacristy and a house for the priests.
 The municipality is investing 1 million pesos in the project.

 Municipal support for community participation